Ready to make an enquiry? Contact us to discuss your requirements today.

 9. Look into the lens

-When speaking on Zoom/Webex you need to look into the camera, rather than the laptop screen.
+When speaking in virtual meetings, you need to look into the camera rather than the laptop screen.
 Then your audience feels you’re looking and talking to them just as you would face to face.
 Imagine you’re talking to a close colleague, who’s sitting just behind the lens.
 Tell it to them with passion, smiling if appropriate, keep your gaze in the lens until you’ve finished

 10. Keep a steady pace